umontreal-simul/latticetester/README.md

 directory to which you have permissions for write access, e.g., with `--prefix /tmp/latsoft`.

-If Boost and FFTW are not part of the standard system installation and were manually installed under, say, the `/opt/boost` and `/opt/fftw` directories — which means that `/opt/boost` and `/opt/fftw` both contain subdirectories named `include` and `lib` — the following command indicates `waf` where to find these two libraries:
+If Boost and NTL are not part of the standard system installation and were manually installed under, say, the `/opt/boost` and `/opt/ntl` directories — which means that `/opt/boost` and `/opt/ntl` both contain subdirectories named `include` and `lib` — the following command indicates `waf` where to find these two libraries:

-	./waf configure --prefix $HOME/latsoft --boost /opt/boost --fftw /opt/fftw configure --link-static
+	./waf configure --prefix $HOME/latsoft --boost /opt/boost --ntl /opt/ntl configure --link-static

-The `--link-static` option suggested above will cause the Boost and FFTW libraries to be linked statically to the executable program, which may be desirable especially if these are not installed in standard locations.
+The `--link-static` option suggested above will cause the Boost and NTL libraries to be linked statically to the executable program, which may be desirable especially if these are not installed in standard locations.